 A religiously educated person should have a mature knowledge and understanding of beliefs, practices, spiritual insights and secular world views.
 They can identify and empathise with others' views and beliefs as well as being able to articulate their own.
-There are four key processes that planning at Dosthill Academy School should follow to help its pupils become religiously educated:
+There are four key processes that planning at Dosthill Academy should follow to help its pupils become religiously educated:

-- Exploring the issue or concept, setting the context, asking the questions and finding out what pupils already know. - Establishing new knowledge, getting to grips with the content, finding out about the what, when, where and how of particular religious traditions and of religious or philosophical responses to the issues (Engage) - Investigating the impact of beliefs and practices on lifestyles, attitudes and action and considering the ways in which beliefs, spiritual insights and ideas are expressed, understanding why people respond to life as they do. - Reflecting on the concept, on the responses from religious and philosophical traditions and setting this in the context of personal views and experiences. - > Explicit links should be made to the 'Rights Respecting School' Articles. - Links are also made to British Values.
+- Establishing new knowledge, getting to grips with the content, finding out about the what, when, where and how of particular religious traditions and of religious or philosophical responses to the issues (Engage) - ➤ Investigating the impact of beliefs and practices on lifestyles, attitudes and action and considering the ways in which beliefs, spiritual insights and ideas are expressed, understanding why people respond to life as they do. - ➤ Reflecting on the concept, on the responses from religious and philosophical traditions and setting this in the context of personal views and experiences. - Links are also made to British Values.